Nielsbishere/core/docs/owc.md

 ### WindowAction
 WindowAction is a request from our app to the OS to complete an action.
 These actions currently include 'IN_FOCUS' and 'FULL_SCREEN'; which change the focus to the app or make it full screen.
 These actions are just requests, the implementation on a different platform can just deny it.
 Android doesn't allow these actions, but Windows does.
 These actions can be toggled through WindowInfo.
 ### WindowInfo
 The WindowInfo is for storing the dimensions and states of the actual window.
 You can request full screen and focus from here (though only supported on Windows).
+If you're rendering to a Window, know that the 'size' and 'position' of a Window can be in any space defined by the OS.
+On Windows, this includes window borders and on Android, the width and height of the window can be flipped (rotated device).
+If you want to acquire the space you can render to, it is (0, 0) to resolution (this can be acquired with 'getResolution' from WindowInfo).
 ### Window
 The Window class stores the manager it belongs to, the WindowInfo, WindowExt, WindowInterface, InputHandler, InputManager and a few timing/initializing variables.
 ## Creating a Window